Identitywoman/rebooting-the-web-of-trust-spring2018/draft-documents/Biometrics.md

 personal data have been hacked.
 In the United States, Equifax lost the financial information of 143 million people[^2], while the Office of Personnel Management lost private information for 21.5 million people[^3].
-And biometric data has already been endangered: AADHAR has suffered various breaches[^4].
+And biometric data has already been endangered: Aadhaar has suffered various breaches[^4].

 As new data technologies and architectures have emerged, many have